thriveweb/sailinginparadise/content/boatTours/2018-08-31-sightseeing.md

 accordionSection:
   accordion:
     - dropdownContent: >-
-        We will take you and your guests for a sail past the iconic 5 star Palazzo Versace, you will marvel at the luxurious super yachts and watch the Gold Coast city skyline drift into the distance as you sail north.
+        We can take you and your guests for a sail past the iconic 6 star Palazzo Versace, you will marvel at the luxurious super yachts and watch the Gold Coast city skyline drift into the distance as you sail north.
 Wave Break Island is a little slice of paradise here on the